feihong/asyncio-tasks-talk/talk.md

 ---
 # Separate process as a task

-This is when your task runs in a separate program, perhaps written in a language that is not Python.
-Asyncio provides a subprocess-like API for running commands.
-However, unlike in the previous examples, you no longer have access to the web socket object.
-Thus, your web app must now have two web socket handlers: one to collect messages from the task processes and another to help you push these messages to browser clients.
+- Task runs in separate program
+- Asyncio provides subprocess-like API for running commands
+- You web app now needs two web socket handlers:
+  - Collect messages from task processes
+  - Push messages to browser clients

 ^ We could also use `ProcessPoolExecutor` to run tasks in separate processes, but that only works for Python programs and is fairly similar to what the example that used `ThreadPoolExecutor`.